OpenINF/wg-a-team/README.md

 ## What We Do Not Work On

-We don’t own [asbuild][], [TaskCluster][], or [depot_tools][] (those belong to our Release Engineering team, the Mozilla TaskCluster team, and few select [owners in the Chromium project], respectively), although we occasionally help with those projects as well.
+We don’t own [asbuild][], [TaskCluster][], or [depot_tools][] (those belong to our Release Engineering team, the Mozilla TaskCluster team, and a few select owners in the Chromium project, respectively), although we occasionally help with those projects as well.

 > **Warning**: We don’t write unit tests run in the test harnesses we own;
 > developers are best suited for &mdash; and responsible &mdash; for that.